 BOOKS FOR CHILDREN & OTHER WRITING PROJECTS

-His most recent books are the first three in the Museum Mystery Squad series.
-Inspired by the National Museum of Scotland, along with his love of mystery stories, Dr Who and Scooby Doo, Mike has created a team of three children (plus their hamster Colin), who solve strange mysteries about museum exhibits.
-You’ll find pacy plots, riddles to solve, interactive puzzles along with some terrible jokes (courtesy of Gus the museum’s security guard).
+His most recent books are the first five in the Museum Mystery Squad series.
+Inspired by the National Museum of Scotland, and his love of mystery stories, Dr Who and Scooby Doo, Mike has created a team of three children (plus hamster Colin), who solve strange mysteries about museum exhibits.
+You’ll find pacy plots, riddles to solve, interactive puzzles along with some terrible jokes.

-‘Thistle Street’ is a picture book for under 6s.
-“I love Scots words which get used in everyday language; dreich, blether, clarty, stramash and stushie.
-I wanted to find a way to introduce these words to children so they learned how to say them and what they meant.”
-The book is a day in the life of a street in a Scottish seaside town, and through rhyme it introduces the meaning as people get in a fankle, give things a skelp, end up drookit and and even feel a bit crabbit.
+‘Thistle Street’ is a rhyming picture book for under 6s.
+Mike says, “I love Scots words which get used in everyday language; dreich, blether, clarty and stushie.
+I wanted to find a way to introduce these words to children so they learned what they meant and how to say them.”
+The book is a day in the life of a street in a Scottish seaside town, where people get in a fankle, give things a skelp, end up drookit or feel a bit crabbit.
 The first draft was written on a napkin in a café.
 Braw!